jacobbrooks/ZenoRadio-Alexa-Skill/README.md

 To actually use the skill say "Alexa, tell zeno to..." or "Alexa, ask zeno to..." followed by the command you want it to do.

+To see all the country/genre combinations and radio stations you can tell alexa to play, see the text file all_countries_and_genres.txt

 Example commands:

 "Alexa, tell zeno to play haitian radio"